How does red rust form?

-How red rust is reduced to black rust.
+How is red rust reduced to black rust.

 Black rust is passive as a substance: it is highly resistant to oxidation and does not dissolve in water.
 Its cubic size is 1/10 of that of red rust.
-Magnetite functions as protective coating on inner surface of pipework.
+Black rust functions as protective coating on inner surface of pipework.
 This extends life span of it for more than 40 years.